 …and garnished it with my own fried shallots.
 Unfortunately, I did not have any spring onion at that point in time – adding a sprinkling of that would surely bring the taste to a whole new level.

-I tossed the noodles in the remaining shallot oil and served and yes, it was just right this time around, not too salty.
-I put away the rest of the seasoning in an airtight container for use in some other way some other day.
+I tossed the noodles in the remaining shallot oil and seasoning and served and yes, it was just right this time around, not too salty.
 The soup was as nice as I’ve always known it to be, anytime nicer than the plain water plus msg and bits of spring onion that they will give you at the kampua mee shops and stalls.

 I sure don’t mind having it this way sometimes for a change and at around RM4.50 for a pack of 5, that works out to only 90 sen a plate, with the delightful soup to go with it.
 So very cheap, don’t you think?